High order moment model for polydisperse evaporating sprays towards interfacial geometry: Numerical results

+The initial NDF defined in \eqref{eq:carre_initial_NDF} and the initial ME-reconstructed NDF are plotted in Figure \ref{fig:initial_ndf_2}.
 In Figure \ref{fig:ndf-2}, we present the reconstructed NDF computed using \NEMO\ algorithm with $\negat=1$ at two different times.
-In the same figures, we compare the obtained results with the reconstructed NDF obtained with the fully kinetic solution and the exact kinetic solution \footnote{The exact kinetic solution is computed for the initial ME reconstructed size distribution.}.
+In the same figures, we compare the obtained results with the exact kinetic solution \footnote{The exact kinetic solution is computed for the initial ME reconstructed size distribution.}.
 As in the previous case, \NEMO\ algorithm shows an accurate prediction of the exact kinetic solution.
-Furthermore, Figure \ref{fig:err-2} shows that the relative error of the moments are less than $1.\%$, in the case of \NEMO\ algorithm with $\negat=1$ and $\deltat=6.e-3$, which is an accurate result.
-But, we can see that the fully-kinetic algorithm is more accurate and the moment relative errors do not exceed $0.3\%$.
-We can improve the accuracy of \NEMO\ algorithm by using a small time step $\deltat=6.e-4$ or by using $\negat=2$ and keeping the same time step as the previous case.
-These two results are presented in Figure \ref{fig:err_high_neg-2}.
+Furthermore, Figure \ref{fig:err-2}-left shows that the relative error of the moments are less than $1.\%$, in the case of $\negat=1$ and $\deltat=6.e-3$, which is an accurate result.
+We can improve the accuracy of \NEMO\ algorithm by using a smaller time step $\deltat=6.e-4$ or by using $\negat=2$ and keeping the same time step as the previous case.
+In figure \ref{fig:err-2}-right, we present the relative moment error using \NEMO\ algorithm with $\negat=2$ and $\deltat=6.e-3$.
+In this case, the relative moment errors are less than $0.3\%$.